Andy Crosby: Scunthorpe United

 Crosby joined Scunthorpe United on a two-year contract in June 2004.
 Manager Brian Laws wanted to add experience to his young side, which he found in Crosby, Paul Musselwhite and Ian Baraclough.
 Together with existing veteran players Peter Beagrie and Steve Torpey, the five players had close to 2,500 games between them.
 He replaced Mark Jackson as club captain.
 Crosby formed a centre-back partnership with Andy Butler which would last for four seasons.
 He scored three goals from 48 games in the 2004–05 season as United won promotion out of League Two as runners-up to champions Yeovil Town.
 He also scored an own goal as the club were beaten by Chelsea in the FA Cup.
 He was again named on the PFA Team of the Year, along with teammate Peter Beagrie, as recognition for the team having the division's best defensive record with only 42 goals conceded, as compared to 73 goals conceded the previous season.

 He recovered from a dip in form to feature 49 times in the 2005–06 campaign as Scunthorpe posted a 12th-place finish in League One.
 He was sent off in a defeat at Blackpool but scored in wins over Barnsley, Oldham Athletic, Hartlepool United and Chesterfield.
 Now playing alongside Steve Foster, he captained Scunthorpe to promotion as champions of League One at the end of the 2006–07 season, the club's first divisional trophy in 49 years.
 He scored three goals in September 2007, including a header that secured a 2–1 win over Preston North End, maintaining Scunthorpe's unbeaten record at Glanford Park at the start of the 2007–08 season.
 Crosby featured in 38 Championship games, but Scunthorpe were eventually relegated to League One after finishing second-from-bottom.

 A knee injury restricted Crosby to just nine appearances during the 2008–09 campaign; Krystian Pearce and David Mirfin meanwhile established themselves at centre-back.
-Crosby's contribution proved crucial however as Pearce was dropped due to injuries and loss of form with four games of the regular season left to play.
-Scunthorpe qualified for the play-offs and Crosby converted his penalty in a shoot-out victory over Milton Keynes Dons in the semi-finals.
-He played the whole 90 minutes of the 3–2 victory over Millwall in the final – the last match of his 715 game career.
+Crosby's contribution proved crucial as Pearce was dropped due to injuries and loss of form with four regular season games left to play.
+Scunthorpe qualified for the play-offs, and Crosby converted his penalty in a shoot-out victory over Milton Keynes Dons in the semi-finals.
+He played the whole 90 minutes of the 3–2 victory over Millwall in the final – the last match of his 715-game career.
 Having been the club's assistant manager since November 2006, he focused on coaching for the 2009–10 season and did not make it onto the pitch as a player.